eduardo-babeto/web-features/README.md

 # Web-Features
-A set of webFeatures for practicing and learning.
+A set of Web Features for practicing and learning.